Free College Starts Here. Do you qualify? Click here

 • 4

-This course is the fourth in the series of cornerstone courses in Biotechnology and Compliance and the final courses in bio manufacturing.
+This course is the fourth in the series of cornerstone courses in Biotechnology and Good Manufacturing Practice and the final courses in biomanufacturing.
 This lab-based course is designed to give students experience in manufacturing a retail product – Science Laboratory Kits.
 Applying technical skills acquired from previous manufacturing course work, students will design science kits to be used in Quincy College’s science labs as well as high school science class.
 Students will write standard operating procedures (SOP’s) for the production of kit components, write experimental protocols for use by science teachers in the lab, manufacturing kit components following SOP’s as well as assemble and validate the kits.
 Strict adherence to current good manufacturing practices will be applied.
 Prerequisites: CHE121/131, BIO111/121, BIO151/152, BTC101, BTC220.
-Core-requisites: BTC 230.
+Co-requisites: BTC 230.

 • CHE 121